istio/istio.io/content/blog/2019/root-transition/index.md

 {{< /text >}}

 If this command fails, wait a minute and run the command again.
-It takes time for Citadel to propogate the certificates.
+It takes time for Citadel to propagate the certificates.

-### Step 3.
-Update to Istio 1.1.8
+1. Update to Istio 1.1.8:

 {{< warning >}}
 To ensure the control plane components and Envoy sidecars all reload the new certificates and keys, this step is mandatory.
 {{< /warning >}}

 Upgrade your control plane and `istio-proxy` sidecars to 1.1.8.
-To upgrade to 1.1.8, please follow the Istio [upgrade procedure](https://istio.io/docs/setup/kubernetes/upgrade/steps/).
+To upgrade to 1.1.8, please follow the Istio [upgrade procedure](/docs/setup/kubernetes/upgrade/steps/).

-### Step 4.
-Verify the new workload certificates are loaded by Envoy
+1. Verify the new workload certificates are loaded by Envoy:

 You can verify whether an Envoy has received the new certificates.
 The following command shows an example to check the Envoy’s certificate for pod _foo_ running in namespace _bar_.